impress/impress.js/src/plugins/README.md

 * The *navigation* plugin waits for the user to press some keys, arrows, page down, page up, space or tab.
 * The *autoplay* plugin looks for the HTML attribute `data-autoplay` to see whether it should do its thing.
+It can also be triggered with a URL GET parameter `?impress-autoplay=5` *5 is the waiting duration*.
 * The *toolbar* plugin looks for a `<div>` element to become visible.

 Extra addons